DooDesch/SweepersHeaven/README.md

 - **Dynamic Visuals**: Collected items are swept aside with added visual impact.
 - **Debug Mode**: Special debug options to test product spawning and sweeping functionality.
 - **Mini Transporter Pickup**: Collect items using the Mini Transporter.
+- **Pickup all trash at once**: Picks up all trash in the store at once, disabled by default.

 ## Installation